pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * Do we need something less "babyish" for the graphics?
 But avoid being "stereotypically boyish", which, e.g., spaceships catching asteroids might be seen as.

-* Where to talk about SELF. in front of built-ins?

 * Say how params in ()s are like putting values/variables into the 'holes' in Scratch blocks.